Last changed 27 days ago.

 the gift of healing both parties?

-Resolving an issue benefits both parties, and if the other party is a friendship, a family member, or a loved one; think of the value of rekindling that relationship.
-Don't forget, life is too short to allow issues result in long term guilt; or to lose a previously good relationship!
+Resolving an issue benefits both parties, and if the other party is a friendship, a family member, or a loved one, think of the value of rekindling that relationship.
+Don't forget, life is too short to allow issues result in long-term guilt, or to lose a previously good relationship!
 How do you want to live your life?
+How about by being loving?
+How do you feel when you are loving?

 Thank YOU for reading this!